Naomi Osaka pauses press conference in tears after exchange with reporter - Local News 8

 Regarding Haiti, Osaka said, “It’s really scary.
 I see the news every day.
 Honestly, the earthquake was kind of close to my parents’ school there.
 I’m honestly not really sure how that’s doing, and I haven’t seen any pictures or video of it yet.”

-At the 2020 Western & Southern Open — held at the Billie Jean USTA National Tennis Center in New York instead of the Cincinnati area — Osaka was the runner-up after withdrawing because of a hamstring injury.
+At the 2020 Western & Southern Open — held at the USTA Billie Jean King National Tennis Center in New York instead of the Cincinnati area — Osaka was the runner-up after withdrawing because of a hamstring injury.
 She would go on to win the US Open.

 The-CNN-Wire